aaronstockdill/UCMaths/README.md

 + `coursecode`, to specify the course this is for.
 Required.
 + `coursetitle`, the "natural" name of the course.
 Requred.
 + `due`, the date the project is due.
 Required.
++ `coverinfo`, some extra details to put on the cover sheet.
+Optional.

 `\maketitle` will insert the coversheet and title.